MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/2-what-is-azure-dns.md

 A DNS server carries out one of two primary functions:

-- To maintain a local cache of recently accessed/used domain names and their IP addresses.
-Which provides a faster response to a local domain lookup request.
-If it can't find the requested domain, it passes the request to another DNS server.
+- Maintain a local cache of recently accessed/used domain names and their IP addresses.
+This cache provides a faster response to a local domain lookup request.
+If the DNS server can't find the requested domain, it passes the request to another DNS server.
 This process repeats at each DNS server until either a match is made, or the search times out.
-- Maintaining the key-value pair database of IP addresses and any host or subdomain the DNS server has authority over.
-Which is often associated with mail, web, and other internet domain services.
+- Maintain the key-value pair database of IP addresses and any host or subdomain the DNS server has authority over.
+This function is often associated with mail, web, and other internet domain services.

-### Finding a DNS server
+### DNS server assignment

-In order for a computer, server or other network enabled device to access web-based resources it must reference a DNS server.
+In order for a computer, server, or other network enabled device to access web-based resources it must reference a DNS server.

 The DNS servers are assigned when requesting an IP address from your DHCP server.
-When you connect from your on-premises network, the DNS settings will come from your server.
-When accessing the web from an external location, like a hotel.
-The DNS settings will come from your ISP.
+When you connect by using your on-premises network, the DNS settings comes from your server.
+When accessing the web from an external location, like a hotel, the DNS settings come from the internet service provider (ISP).

-### Operation of a DNS server
+### Domain lookup requests

 Here is a simplified overview of a DNS server when it resolves a domain name lookup request: